rlanzafame/test_push_workshop_template/content/lessons/2_nextstep.md

 You can position figures in different places (left / center / right / margin), adjust the size, add a caption, _etc._.
 Check the documentation above and try out the different settings.

-## Embed video (from YouTube) using iframe or video
+## Embed a video (from YouTube)

-We can embed videos from YouTube using an iframe.
-For example, the following code embeds a video about Markdown:
+We can embed videos hosting platforms like YouTube or Vimeo using the [iframe directive](xref:myst-guide/figures#youtube-videos).
+For example, the following code embeds a video about Markdown,

 ````markdown
 ```{iframe} https://www.youtube.com/embed/dhzrlXzYOlU?si=n2U0HSJyotjp-r93